 Wrapping It Up

 Hopefully there is something here to take away as we highlight an example of strength changes in the material from welding.
-Nothing wrong with welding, as long as we stay within the parameters of success with it.
+There is nothing wrong with welding, as long as we stay within the parameters of success with it.

 Thank you for joining us for a few minutes to talk about welding strength.
 Enjoy your day.